 About this SPIRIT

-He began as a moonshine distiller.
-The proximity of the river Spey was ideal for a distillery and the surrounding hills offered a hide-out in case of raids by the excise men.
-The controls were frequent, but John's wife, Helen Cumming helped to distract them.
-She used to invite them for dinner, while putting a red flag behind the barn as a warning to her husband for the presence of the excise men.
-In 1824, after the promulgation of the Excise Act, John purchased a licence for the production of his whisky and in 1876 his daughter in law, Elisabeth, started developping the distillery in a successful commercial venture.
+Cardhu – Gaelic for “black rock” – was founded in the early 1800s by John Cumming, then a distiller of illicit whisky.
+The proximity of the river Spey was ideal for a distillery, and the surrounding hills offered a hide-out in case of raids by excise officials.
+Such unwanted visits were frequent, though John’s wife, Helen, was on hand to help: she would invite their visitors for dinner, raising a red flag behind the barn as a warning to her husband of their presence.
+In 1824, after the promulgation of the Excise Act, John purchased a licence to legally produce his whisky; in 1876, his daughter-in-law, Elizabeth, started developing the distillery into a successful commercial venture.

 To some Speyside represents the jewel in whisky’s crown.
 Speyside is the home of legal whisky production and it’s best known examples.
 Around the world Glenlivet, Macallan, Glenfiddich, Glenrothes and Glenfarclas typify all that whisky, at it’s best has to offer.
 At it’s heart running from the Monadhliath mountains north to the sea, is the River Spey.
 It is the fastest flowing river in Britain, and also well known for its salmon fishing.

 Speyside is the principal whisky-producing region: Speyside has within it some forty-six operating distilleries - over half the total number in the entire Scotland.

 Speysides are essentially sweet whiskies.
 They have little peaty character They are typically highly perfumed, feminine and elegant.

 The classical nature of Speyside’s malts means that a number of the finest malts are used almost exclusively for blending.
 It is the top Speysider’s that give good blends their ‘Top Dressing’.